spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-shipment-service-points-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following module has been installed:
+Make sure that the following modules have been installed:

 | MODULE                                         | EXPECTED DIRECTORY                                                 |
 |------------------------------------------------|--------------------------------------------------------------------|